AndyObtiva/glimmer-dsl-libui/README.md

 }
 ```

+Data-binding Gotchas:
-Gotcha: never data-bind a control property to an attribute on the same view object with the same exact name (e.g. binding `entry` `text` property to `self` `text` attribute) as it would conflict with it.
+- Never data-bind a control property to an attribute on the same view object with the same exact name (e.g. binding `entry` `text` property to `self` `text` attribute) as it would conflict with it.
 Instead, data-bind view property to an attribute with a different name on the view object or with the same name, but on a presenter or model object (e.g. data-bind `entry` `text` to `self` `legal_text` attribute or to `contract` model `text` attribute)
+- Data-binding a property utilizes the control's listener associated with the property (e.g. `on_changed` for `entry` `text`), so you cannot hook into the listener directly anymore as that would negate data-binding.
+Instead, you can add an `after_write: ->(val) {}` option to perform something on trigger of the control listener instead.

 Learn more from data-binding usage in [Login](#login) (4 data-binding versions), [Basic Entry](#basic-entry), [Form](#form), [Form Table](#form-table), [Method-Based Custom Keyword](#method-based-custom-keyword), [Snake](#snake) and [Tic Tac Toe](#tic_tac_toe) examples.